Andyiev/tinyapp/README.md

 # TinyApp Project.

 TinyApp is a full stack web application.
 It was built with Node and Express.
-This application will help you to shorten links to be reused in others apps and give the flexibility for the user to edit or delete their own list of urls.
+This application will help you to shorten links to be reused and gives the flexibility for the user to edit or delete their own list of urls.

 ## Final Product

 !["TinyApp Login"](https://raw.githubusercontent.com/Andyiev/tinyapp/master/docs/TinyApp-urls.png)

 !["TinyApp Urls"](https://raw.githubusercontent.com/Andyiev/tinyapp/master/docs/TinyApp-urls.png)

 ## Dependencies